 - The vulnerability details page displays entities that were affected and libraries that were vulnerable during the selected global timeframe.
 An affected entity or a vulnerable component is shown:

 - If it was already affected or vulnerable during the selected timeframe

 Filter by management zone

-You can use the management zones filter on the Security page and on the vulnerabilities details page.
+You can use the management zones filter on the Vulnerabilities page and on the vulnerabilities details page.
 Note that for each case, the filter applies to different components: